On the k-Independence Required by Linear Probing and Minwise Independence

-As before, we assume the array size $\tsize$ is a power of two, and we set $n = \lceil \frac{2}{3} t \rceil$.
-We imagine a perfect binary tree spanning the array.
-The root is level $0$ and level $\ell$ is the nodes at depth $\ell$.
 Our hash function will recursively distribute keys from a node to its two children, starting at the root.
 Nodes run independent random distribution processes.
 Then, if each node makes a $k$-independent distribution, overall the function is $k$-independent.

-For a node, we mix between two strategies for distributing $2m$ keys between the two children: \begin{description} \item[$S_1$:] Distribute the keys evenly between the children.
-If $2m$ is odd, a random child gets $\lceil m\rceil$ keys. \item[$S_2$:] Give all the keys to a random child. \end{description} Our goal is to determine the correct probability for the second strategy, $P_{S_2}$, such that the distribution process is 3-independent.
+For a node, we mix between two strategies for distributing $2m$ keys between the two children (here $m$ may only be half-integral): \begin{description} \item[$S_1$:] Distribute the keys evenly between the children.
+If $2m$ is odd, a random child gets $\lceil m\rceil$ keys.
+The keys are randomly permuted, so it is random which keys ends in which interval. \item[$S_2$:] Give all the keys to a random child. \end{description} Our goal is to prove that there is a probability for the second strategy, $P_{S_2}$, such that the distribution process is 3-independent.
 Then we will calculate the cost it induces on linear probing.
 First, however, we need some basic facts about $k$-independence.